influxdata/docs-v2/content/v2.0/reference/cli/influx/user/create.md

     weight: 1
 ---

-The `influx user create` command creates a user in InfluxDB.
+The `influx user create` command creates a new user in InfluxDB.

 ## Usage
 ```